TheArjunAgarwal/sem3-notes/agth.typ

 - Payoff at Nash Equilibrium may be much smaller than optimum (cost of anarchy)

 #remark[
-  For example, in Prisioner's Dilemma:
+  For example, in Prisoner's Dilemma:
   #nfg(
   players: ("P1", "P2"),
   s1: ($C$, $D$),